corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/cryptoservice-configuration.md

 * `cryptoServiceConf`
 * Optional: `cryptoServiceTimeout`

-If you do not add the `cryptoServiceTimeout` parameter, it defaults to 10 seconds.
+If you do not add the `cryptoServiceTimeout` parameter, it defaults to 10000 milliseconds.
 You can increase it to mitigate the time-out error.

 {{< warning >}}
 The file containing the configuration for the HSM (referenced by the `cryptoServiceConf` field) contains sensitive information.
 For this reason, we strongly advise you to use the [Configuration Obfuscator]({{< relref "../../../../../../../en/platform/corda/4.9/enterprise/tools-config-obfuscator.md" >}}) tool.